metabrainz/bookbrainz-dev-docs/docs/schema.rst

    Examples: book, anthology, comic book, magazine, leaflet
    .. note:: An Author can self-publish an Edition

+* **Series**
+   | A set or sequence of related works, editions, authors, publishers or edition-groups.
+   | Examples: a series of novels, a series of comics, etc.

 * **Edition Group**
    A logical grouping of different Editions of the same book.
    Example: paperback, hardcover and e-book editions of a novel